clairemcwhite/clairemcwhite.github.io/_posts/2020-01-12-dona-recipe.md

 <img src = "https://cdn.vox-cdn.com/thumbor/N9PxU3yObBcLh4aa6EFi7UvJC5U=/0x0:5184x3456/1220x813/filters:focal(2040x1323:2868x2151):format(webp)/cdn.vox-cdn.com/uploads/chorus_image/image/54613965/IMG_3125.0.jpg" width ="300"/><br>
 <i>Source: https://austin.eater.com/2017/5/4/15536524/tacodeli-salsas-packaged</i>

-This is my attempt to replicate Tacodeli's salsa Doña, created by Bertha Gonzales (<a href="https://www.austin360.com/article/20121204/ENTERTAINMENT/312049688">history here</a>).
-Tacodeli recently started selling the containers of salsa Doña, but currently only in Whole Foods in Texas, Louisiana, Oklahoma and Arkansas.
+Salsa doña is essentially a roasted jalapeño/garlic emulsion that is rich, spicy, and delicious.
+It was created by Bertha Gonzales for the Austin chain Tacodeli and you can read its <a href="https://www.austin360.com/article/20121204/ENTERTAINMENT/312049688">history here</a>).
+Tacodeli recently started selling containers of salsa doña, but currently only in Whole Foods in Texas, Louisiana, Oklahoma, and Arkansas.

-Since I need this sauce constantly, and not only in Texas, Louisiana, Oklahoma, and Arkansas, this is my attempt to replicate it.
+Since I need this sauce constantly, and not only in Texas, Louisiana, Oklahoma, or Arkansas, this is a record of my attempts to replicate it.
+It came out pretty successfully in the end.

 <img src="https://raw.githubusercontent.com/clairemcwhite/clairemcwhite.github.io/master/images/finalcomparison.jpg" width="400"/><br>
 *Left: Original doña sauce, Right: This recipe*

-There are several doña recipes online, but some include extra ingredients or steps.
+There are several salsa doña recipes online, but some include extra ingredients or steps.
 From my comparison to the original sauce I've found a few key things:

 1. The ingredients are only roasted jalapeños, roasted garlic, salt, and vegetable oil (or other neutral oil). i.e. no cilantro or lime in the original recipe, but it is very good with added lime.
 2. The original sauce includes jalapeño seeds, not just jalapeño flesh